bytemare/goproject/README.md

 ## Configuration

-The goproject app is configured through environment variables and a file placed in your user's default configuration directory:
+The goproject app is configured through environment variables or a file placed in your user's default configuration directory:

 > TODO: give a path and file content example